One vision, one team, countless possibilities

-On February 24, 2016, the YMCA of Greater Toronto was named as one of Canada’s Best Diversity Employers for 2016 for the fifth consecutive year!
+On March 28, 2017, the YMCA of Greater Toronto was named as one of Canada’s Best Diversity Employers for 2017 for the sixth consecutive year!
 We were recognized as having exceptional workplace diversity and inclusiveness programs.

-On January 11, 2016, the YMCA of Greater Toronto was named as one of Canada’s Top Employers for Young People for 2016 for the sixth year!
+On February 9, 2018, the YMCA of Greater Toronto was named as one of Canada’s Top Employers for Young People for 2018 for the eight time (and seventh year in a row)!
 We were recognized as having the nation’s best workplaces and programs for young people just starting their careers.